The Sterlingbuild Guide to Garage Conversions

 Garage conversion ideas

-If you are converting your garage into a living space and want the room to be filled with natural sunlight to make it welcoming for its new occupant, you could not go wrong with a VELUX extension, using their wide range of pitched roof windows.
+If you are converting your garage into a living space and want the room to be filled with natural sunlight to make it welcoming for its new occupant, you could not go wrong roof windows from ECO+ and RoofLITE, value for money windows that offer most of the same quality spec as better known competitiors.

-An above-garage extension gives you free rein over the plethora of roof windows available from FAKRO,,Roto, RoofLITE and ECO+.
-Though they might not offer quite the same views as when placed in a loft, they are the perfect means of making the space a healthy, fully insulated one.
+An above-garage extension gives you free rein over a plethora of roof windows, also available from FAKRO, and VELUX.
+Though they might not offer quite the same views as when placed high up in a loft, they are the perfect means of making your garage a healthy and fully insulated space

 What is your garage becoming?